alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 ### Using GitHub Actions to Replace the CLI's Deploy

-If you want to build and prepare your site locally or however you please, but still use GitHub as your CI, you can replace the need to use `site:init` in the CLI with a GitHub repo that has a **Fleek-deploy GitHub Action.**
+If you want to build and prepare your site locally or however you please, but still use GitHub as your CI, you can replace the need to use `site:deploy` in the CLI with a GitHub repo that has a **Fleek-deploy GitHub Action.**

 1. You run the CLI's `site:init` call on a built repository to create the necessary .fleek.json config file.
 2. The updated, built, and initialized code is then pushed to GitHub to reflect changes.